adamcq/adamcq/README.md

 ---
 🔍: **Currently looking for**:
-- master's thesis in the industry - intersection of Data Science and Systems Engineering.
+- Master's Thesis in the industry - intersection of Data Science and Systems Engineering.

 ---